ricksorensen/micropython-fun/display/pins.md

 The displays have three different touch screen modes:

 + No touch screen
-+ Resistive touch screen with xpt2046
++ Resistive touch screen with XPT2046
 Shared SPI bus with display.
 Independent CS and IRQ pins
-+ Capacitive touch screen with ft6206
++ Capacitive touch screen with FT6206
 Uses I2C bus.
-Independent RST and IRQ pins
+Independent FT6206 nRST and IRQ pins.
+The nRST must be low at power on then then go high for the touch screen to operate.

 **The TFT Display wiring is common for all the displays**